InfuserKI: Enhancing Large Language Models with Knowledge Graphs via Infuser-Guided Knowledge Integration: Abstract

 \section{Abstract}

-Though Large Language Models (LLMs) have shown remarkable open-generation capabilities across diverse domains, they struggle with knowledge-intensive tasks.
-To alleviate this issue, knowledge integration methods have been proposed to enhance LLMs with domain-specific knowledge graphs using external modules.
-However, they suffer from data inefficiency as they require both known and unknown knowledge for fine-tuning.
-Thus, we study a novel problem of integrating unknown knowledge into LLMs efficiently without unnecessary overlap of known knowledge.
-Injecting new knowledge poses the risk of forgetting previously acquired knowledge.
-To tackle this, we propose a novel Infuser-Guided Knowledge Integration (InfuserKI) framework that utilizes transformer internal states to determine whether to enhance the original LLM output with additional information, thereby effectively mitigating knowledge forgetting.
-Evaluations on the UMLS-2.5k and MetaQA domain knowledge graphs demonstrate that InfuserKI can effectively acquire new knowledge and outperform state-of-the-art baselines by 9\% and 6\%, respectively, in reducing knowledge forgetting.
+Large Language Models (LLMs) have achieved exceptional capabilities in open generation across various domains, yet they encounter difficulties with tasks that require intensive knowledge.
+To address these challenges, methods for integrating knowledge have been developed, which augment LLMs with domain-specific knowledge graphs through external modules.
+These approaches, however, face data inefficiency issues as they necessitate the processing of both known and unknown knowledge for fine-tuning.
+Thus, our research focuses on a novel problem: efficiently integrating unknown knowledge into LLMs without unnecessary overlap of known knowledge.
+A risk of introducing new knowledge is the potential forgetting of existing knowledge.
+To mitigate this risk, we propose the innovative {\method} framework.
+This framework employs transformer internal states to determine when to enrich LLM outputs with additional information, effectively preventing knowledge forgetting.
+Performance evaluations using the UMLS-2.5k and MetaQA domain knowledge graphs reveal that {\method} not only successfully integrates new knowledge but also outperforms state-of-the-art baselines, reducing knowledge forgetting by 9\% and 6\%, respectively.